Mental health tips for mental illness and stress

 Even if it feels that you won’t ever do anything nice in life again, keep dreaming.
 Make a list of things you want to do.
 Make a mood board with beautiful pictures of your dream destination or write a story on how you will climb the Mount Everest someday.
 It’s crucial to keep hoping and dreaming.
 It’s what keeps us going.
 If you have things you want to do in life, you have reasons to get better, learn to live with your new situation.

 Anyone suffering from mental illness or stress knows that sleeping can be hard.
 Not being able to sleep, starring at the ceiling all night is frustrating.
 Thankfully there are a lot of things you can do to sleep better.
-The first thing to do is getting rid of blue light a few hours before bedtime, If your devices don’t have a nighttime light stand you can download f.lux.
+The first thing to do is getting rid of blue light a few hours before bedtime.
+If your devices don’t have a nighttime light stand you can download f.lux.
 No devices an hour before bed can help, instead read a book or take a nice bath with lavender.
-Warm milk with anise or getting some fresh air is also things that often work.
+Warm milk with anise or getting some fresh air is also a thing that often work.
 Doing a guided meditation before bed is the best tip I can give you.
 Find something you like.
 You can try a visual meditation or a body scan.
 If all this still doesn’t help you sleep, you can try melatonin.
 This is a natural hormone that can be out of balance if you don’t have a good biorhythm.
-If you keep having troubles sleeping make an appointment with your mental health professional or your general practitioner.
+If you keep having trouble sleeping make an appointment with your mental health professional or your general practitioner.